jozsef-vesza/jozsef-vesza.github.io/_posts/2020-07-24-creating-a-custom-combine-publisher.markdown

 ```

 Let's look at them one by one:
-* `subscriber`: the Subscription will need a reference to the Subscriber to be able to notify it as events occur
+* `subscriber`: the Subscription retains the Subscriber to be able to notify it as events occur
 * `requested`: the Subscription keeps track of the demand coming from a Subscriber.
 There is an initial value passed via `request(_:)`, but it can also increase during the lifetime of the Subscription.
 * `timeObserverToken`: will be used to hold the return value of AVPlayer's `addPeriodicTimeObserver(forInterval:queue:using:)`
 * `interval`: the time interval at which values should be provided